-Make a fun spring sensory bin for preschoolers!
+Make a Spring Sensory Bin for preschoolers!
 Let your little kids practice scooping, dumping, and pouring with spring colors using dyed rice.
 You’re definitely going to want to try it out!

-The little guy and I did a fun spring sensory bin for preschoolers and he seriously couldn’t get enough of it.
-I totally can’t wait to see if baby girl follows in his footsteps.
+The little guy and I made this adorable Spring sensory bin for preschoolers and he seriously couldn’t get enough of it.
+What a wonderful way to practice important early learning skills in a fun, Spring-themed way!

-Today’s activity was a lot simpler than most, but it was still a huge hit around here!
+Today’s activity was a lot simpler than most, but it was still a huge hit around here.
+This is the perfect Spring-themed sensory activity to practice sorting with your little learners.

 How To Make A Fun Spring Sensory Bin for Preschoolers